 However, the flyby was enough for Ulysses to gather some helpful measurements of Jupiter's intense magnetic and radiation field.
 Ulysses' mission ended in June 2009.
 [Video: Key to Solar System's Origins Locked Inside Jupiter]

 The probe's high-resolution cameras caught 26,000 dazzling images of the Jovian atmosphere during its months-long flyby.
 These photos helped scientists revise their understanding of the red and white bands of gas around the planet.

 The Huygens probe dropped into Saturn's moon Titan in 2005, and the Cassini probe is still orbiting Saturn.

 The Jupiter visit was in fact an essential part of New Horizons' mission, as the giant planet's gravity provided a once-in-a-lifetime opportunity to slingshot a craft on toward Pluto.
 During the five-month flyby, New Horizons refined calculations of the orbits of Jupiter's inner moons, and took the first spacecraft photos of the planet's Little Red Spot.

+The mission will build on all those that have gone before, hopefully helping scientists fill in the gaps in their understanding of Jupiter's formation and evolution, as well as the history of the solar system in general.
 The spacecraft is outfitted with instruments to study in detail the gas giant's atmosphere, magnetosphere and gravitational field.
 Scientists will investigate the auroras that rage on Jupiter's poles, and construct a 3-D map of the planet's full environment.